-What medicines/products should I avoid while taking methotrexate?
+What medicines/products should my child avoid while taking methotrexate?

-There are some medications/products that can change the way that methotrexate acts in your body, potentially resulting in higher levels of the medication, making the above side effects more likely.
-If you are in the methotrexate group we ask that you do not use the following medications/products:
+There are some medications/products that can change the way that methotrexate acts in your child's body, potentially resulting in higher levels of the medication, making the above side effects more likely.
+If your child is in the methotrexate group we ask that your child does not use the following medications/products:

 - Oral antibiotics e.g. Penicillin - Vitamins that contain folic acid - Ibuprofen if taken with methotrexate, the body can have trouble breaking down methotrexate and this can result in serious harmful effects.
-Paracetamol can be taken unless your doctor has told you not to. - Live vaccines: measles, mumps, rubella (MMR), polio, rotavirus, typhoid, yellow fever, varicella (chickenpox), varicella-zoster (shingles), and nasal flu (influenza) vaccine.
+Paracetamol can be taken unless your child's doctor has told your child not to. - Live vaccines: measles, mumps, rubella (MMR), polio, rotavirus, typhoid, yellow fever, varicella (chickenpox), zoster (shingles), and nasal flu (influenza) vaccine.

-If you do take any of the medicines/products listed above it may cause serious harmful effects and you should contact your study team.
+If your child does take any of the medicines/products listed above it may cause serious harmful effects and you should contact your study team.